spud-grails/spud-blog/README.md

 There also exists gsp files in this plugins `views/blog/` and `views/news` folder.
 They each contain a `index.gsp`, and `show.gsp` file for viewing your blog posts.
 Simply copy these files into your specific application and customize to your hearts content.

-**NOTE:** Soon a gant script will be added such that you can simply run a grails command to get these templates copied into your app.
+**NOTE:** Soon a GANT script will be added such that you can simply run a grails command to get these templates copied into your app.

 ### Available TagLibs